Regular COVID-19 asymptomatic testing

 Regular testing - twice a week, three days apart - is strongly encouraged for all students on campus, even if you have received the COVID-19 vaccine.

 If you are experiencing any symptoms of COVID- 19, you should take a PCR test as soon as possible, rather than a lateral flow test.

 Where can I get a lateral flow test?

-The government recommends that you take three supervised tests at a testing centre to familiarise yourself with the process, before using home test kits.
 You can find a local site offering supervised tests on the NHS website.

 You can collect a pack of seven test kits from the Library Café, Mondays to Thursdays 13:00 – 16:00.

 When collecting your kits, you are required to scan your Campus Card.
 The Department for Health and Social Care (DHSC) requires the University to collect certain information about people collecting test kits, and we are processing this on their instructions.
 We may need to contact you if, for example, any faulty test kits need to be recalled.
 View the DHSC privacy notice.